Close Menu

 Truck accidents are highly complex.
 They often cause serious injuries and even death.
 Determining liability can be difficult, even when the cause of the accident is known.

 If you or a loved one has been involved in a truck accident, time is of the essence.
-Seek legal help right away by contacting the Monterey & Santa Cruz truck accident lawyers at the Allen Law Firm.
+Seek legal help right away by contacting the Monterey & Santa Cruz semi-truck accident lawyers at the Allen Law Firm.

 We have helped many California truck accident victims recover compensation, and we can help you as well.
-To schedule a Free Consultation, contact us today at (831) 250-9912.
+To schedule a Free Consultation, contact us today at (831) 901-3901.

 Author Photo